 NOTE: If you have been working through the course, your file should be up to date and you will not need to copy the practice presentation.
 You can move ahead to Creating a table.

-- To copy the presentation file,
+- To copy the presentation file, in the browser window,

 A copy of the file is now open and, by default, is saved in your Google Drive.
 The filename now has the words "Copy of" at the beginning.

 Creating a Table